Care Home Staffing in Luton: Complete Guide

 Frequently Asked Questions

 Q: How quickly can Gangal Recruitment supply care homes workers in Luton?
-A: We typically place vetted workers on same-day or next-day notice.
-For planned shifts, we can supply workers with 48 hours' notice.
-Emergency demand is handled on a case-by-case basis subject to availability.
+A: We typically place workers on a same-day or next-day basis for roles within our existing candidate pool.
+Emergency requests before 10 a.m. often fulfil same-day deployment, depending on shift timing and role requirements.